bizhishui/bizhishui.github.io/_posts/2018-01-17-Numerical-Notes.md

 the [Murman-Cole](http://aero-comlab.stanford.edu/Papers/transonic_flo.pdf) scheme for the transonic potential equations.
 It contains a switch between a central and upwind scheme, but it turns out to be non-conservative.
 Some results turn out the non-conservation introduced an artificial viscosity, making the equations behave more like the Navier-Stokes equations at a tiny fraction of the cost.
 Needless to say, engineers loved this.
 "Better" results for significantly less cost!

+#### Conservation laws as fundamental laws of nature[>](https://en.wikipedia.org/wiki/Conservation_law)
+{:.no_toc}
+Conservation laws are fundamental to our understanding of the physical world, in that they describe which processes can or cannot occur in nature.
+For example, the conservation law of energy states that the total quantity of energy in an isolated system does not change, though it may change form.
+In general, the total quantity of the property governed by that law remains unchanged during physical processes.
+With respect to classical physics, conservation laws include conservation of energy, mass (or matter), linear momentum, angular momentum, and electric charge.
+With respect to particle physics, particles cannot be created or destroyed except in pairs, where one is ordinary and the other is an antiparticle.
+With respect to symmetries and invariance principles, three special conservation laws have been described, associated with inversion or reversal of space, time, and charge.

+One particularly important result concerning conservation laws is [Noether's theorem](https://en.wikipedia.org/wiki/Noether%27s_theorem) (each conservation law is associated with a symmetry in the underlying physics), which states that there is a one-to-one correspondence between a conservation law and a differentiable symmetry of nature.
+For example, the conservation of energy follows from the time-invariance of physical systems, and the conservation of angular momentum arises from the fact that physical systems behave the same regardless of how they are oriented in space.